Things to do in Jordan

 Amman

-Amman is one of the oldest, continuously inhabited cities in the world, and is today a thriving commercial and administrative centre, where travellers will find modern facilities, historical attractions and a longstanding tradition of hospitality.
-Faded minarets, pavement markets, Arabian sweet shops, and the crumbling remains of ancient civilisations contrast wonderfully with the contemporary edifices, fashionable boutiques and international restaurants, creating a spellbinding blend of old and new.
-The city is also an excellent base for visitors, as it's no more than five hours drive from anywhere in the country.
+Amman is one of the world's oldest inhabited sites, with evidence of human settlement dating back to the Neolithic period.
+Today, it's a thriving commercial and administrative centre where travellers will find modern facilities, historical attractions, and a longstanding tradition of hospitality.
+Faded minarets, bustling pavement markets, Arabian sweet shops, and ancient ruins contrast wonderfully with contemporary architecture, fashionable boutiques, and international restaurants, creating a captivating blend of old and new.
+The city also makes an excellent base for visitors, with most destinations in Jordan reachable within five hours by car.

 Petra photo